 - Now that you have your USB drive plugged in and the macOS Catalina installer downloaded, enter the following command in Terminal and hit Return.
 Enter your password when Terminal asks you for it.

 sudo /Applications/Install\ macOS\ Catalina.app/Contents/Resources/createinstallmedia --volume /Volumes/Catalina —nointeraction

 - Once the process is complete, your macOS Catalina bootable USB installer will be ready.

 The next step is to use the bootable USB drive on a Mac.
 To do so, follow the below steps:

-- Plug in the USB drive in the Mac where you want to install macOS Catalina.
-Make sure that it is in the list of supported Macs.
+- Plugin the USB drive in the Mac where you want to install macOS Catalina.
+Make sure that it is on the list of supported Macs.

 - Restart the Mac.

 - Right after the Mac turns on, press and hold the Option key until you see the Startup Manager.
 This screen lets you select the drive from which you want to boot the Mac.